Blanqueamiento: As related to mestizaje

 The formation of mestizaje emerged in the shift of Latin America towards multiculturalist perspectives and policies.
-Mestizaje has been considered problematic by many U.S. scholars because it sustains racial hierarchies and celebrates blanqueamiento.
+Mestizaje has been considered problematic by many scholars because it sustains racial hierarchies and celebrates blanqueamiento.
 For example, Swanson argues that although mestizaje is not a physical embodiment of whitening, it is "not so much about mixing, as it about a progressive whitening of the population".

 Another possibility when considering mestizaje as it relates to blanqueamiento is by understanding mestizaje as a concept that encourages mixedness, but differs from the concept of blanqueamiento on the basis of the end goal for mestizaje.
 As Peter Wade states, "it celebrates the idea of difference in a democratic, non-hierarchical form.
 Rather than envisioning a gradual whitening, it holds up the general image of the mestizo in which racial, regional, and even class differences are submerged into a common identification with mixedness."
 On the same coin, when thinking about blanqueamiento, the future goal takes up the same theme of mixing.
 The difference between them is that while mestizaje glorifies the mixing of all people to reach an end goal of having a brown population, blanqueamiento has the end goal of whiteness.
 The outcome of mestizaje mixing would lead to "the predominance of the mestizo" and is not "construed necessarily as (a) whitened mestizo".
 Most importantly, both of these ideologies link emerging nationhood with the predominance of the mestizo or the whitened population.

+In the early Republican era of Brazil, miscegenation as a form of whitening was looked down upon, as it was thought that the mestiço population retained the inferior qualities of the Indigenous and Afro-Brazilians.
+It was for this reason that immigration as a form of whitening was preferred rather than through interracial relations.
+Theorists such as Raimundo Nina Rodrigues believed that education could improve the state of certain groups, such as Muslim Africans, however Indigenous and Afro-Brazilians were excluded from this.